bkp7/mdprepare/README.md

 `FILES` is a glob expression representing the files to be processed - default: `./**/*.md`

 Options:
-`--ignore` glob expression representing files to be ignored - default value: `node_modules` `--clear` removes any existing text which would normally be replaced by mdprocess.
+`--ignore` glob expression representing files to be ignored - default values: `node_modules` and the contents of .gitignore if present. eg. `mdprepare --ignore=test*.md`
+`--clear` removes any existing text which would normally be replaced by mdprocess.

 ### mdpInsert Command